Port Capacity Enhancement Program

 This program was outlined in the Port of Melbourne’s 2050 Port Development Strategy (PDS) and involves developing a Webb Dock North container terminal and securing the long-term future for the Tasmanian trades.

-Once delivered the PCEP will ensure the Port of Melbourne (PoM) continues to play a significant role in driving forward the Victorian economy.
+Once delivered PCEP will ensure the Port of Melbourne (PoM) continues to play a significant role in driving forward the Victorian economy.

 Engagement